 Some gardeners choose to harvest their tomatoes before they are completely ripe.
 This method can help you protect the fruit from cracking, which is more likely after a rain.
 If you choose this method, bring the tomatoes indoors and allow them to ripen at about 70 degrees.

 Feel and Texture

 Your ripe tomato will give slightly to the touch.
 It shouldn't be soft but rather a little tender.
 Because tomatoes ripen from the inside out, this is a good indicator that it's ready.
 Be careful, however, to not bruise the fruit.
 Press it very lightly; you'll know immediately if it is not yet ripe, as it will still be quite hard.

 Another indicator is how resistant the tomato is to being picked.
 If it hangs onto the vine for dear life when you try to pluck it, it's not yet ready.
 Ripe tomatoes should give way to a gentle tug.

 Smell and Taste

-And don't be afraid to take a taste!
+Don't be afraid to take a taste!
 Veggies grown in a home garden are not as flawless and may not be as large as those you are used to purchasing in the supermarket, so you may not be familiar with a real, ripe tomato.
-Tasting a single tomato on your vine should leave you with many more to pick later—and can prevent letting your tomatoes remain too long on the vine which will just result in rot and splitting.
+Tasting a single tomato on your vine should leave you with many more to pick later—and can prevent letting your tomatoes remain too long on the vine, which will just result in rot and splitting.